teamputtygen/hn-docs/docs/researcher/kubernetes-cluster.rst

     $ kubectl delete pod nginx
     pod "nginx" deleted

-to clean up the deployment.
+to remove the nginx deployment from the cluster.

 .. _Nuvla: https://nuv.la